fbotathome/mshab/README.md

 Each `scripts/train_[algo].sh` file also contains additional examples for running and changing hyperparameters.

 Default train configs are located under `configs/`.
-If you have the checkpoints downloaded, you can train using the same hyperparemters using the included train configs by running the following:
+If you have the checkpoints downloaded, you can train using the same hyperparameters using the included train configs by running the following:
 ```bash
 python -m mshab.train_[algo] \
   [path-to-checkpoint-cfg]